 This weekend, gymnasts throughout South America will meet in Colombia for this year’s South American Championships with the competition beginning on Friday.

-The Brazilian team, fresh off of a strong competition in Belgium, is also preparing to attend, including Daniele Hypolito, Jade Barbosa, Leticia Costa, Mariana Oliveira, and Lorena Antunes.
+The Brazilian team, fresh off of a strong competition in Belgium, is also preparing to attend, including Daniele Hypolito, Jade Barbosa, Leticia Costa, Mariana Oliveira, and Lorena Rocha.
 This will be the first time Barbosa has competed since her knee injury sustained at Brazilian Championships last summer.
 New seniors Flavia Saraiva and Rebeca Andrade are not expected to attend.

 The competition begins Friday afternoon with the women competing on vault and bars, and continues Saturday with bars and beam.
 All-around and team medalists will be awarded on Saturday, and the competition will conclude with event finals on Sunday.
 The meet should be a strong determiner of what we can expect at the Pan American Games, beginning in Toronto next month.